wslider/correct-the-html-responsive/README.md

-# EVALUATE: HTML & CSS
+# Correct The HTML - Responsive Edition

-## Web Development Evaluation 001

-This repository contains the files and instructions for completing Web Development Evaluation 001.
+This repository contains the files and instructions for completing Correct The HTML - Responsive Edition.
 Follow the steps below to fork and then clone the repository and get started.

 ### Prerequisites